josueventura07/para_cuando/README.md

 ```bash
 npm run migrate
 ```
-Will execute all migrations, keep in mind that if you one to make only one migration, you better execute this command instead:
+Will execute all migrations, keep in mind that if you want to make only one migration, you better execute this command instead:

 ```bash
 npm sequelize-cli db:migrate --name yourMigrationFileName.js